Lawmakers grill Dunleavy pick over recall effort

-JUNEAU, Alaska (AP) — Senators grilled one of Gov. Mike Dunleavy’s board appointees over his relationship to a former Ketchikan teacher accused of sexual abuse and a recall effort he faced.
+JUNEAU, Alaska (AP) — State senators on Wednesday grilled one of Gov. Mike Dunleavy’s board appointees over his relationship to a former Ketchikan teacher accused of sexual abuse and a recall effort he faced.

-Trevor Shaw was nominated to the Commission on Judicial Conduct.
-He is a former Ketchikan School Board president who resigned amid what he calls a “convoluted” recall process.
+Dunleavy nominated Trevor Shaw to the Alaska Commission on Judicial Conduct.
+Shaw is a former Ketchikan School Board president who resigned amid what he calls a “convoluted” recall process.

-Shaw says former teacher Doug Edwards was his childhood pastor and officiated his wedding.
-He denied knowing about any allegations against Edwards until Edwards’ arrest.
-Edwards faces sentencing in April.
+During a confirmation hearing Wednesday, Shaw said he was not forced out over the scandal involving former teacher Doug Edwards.
+Shaw said the recall effort played out as tensions involving Edwards were high, and he said he did what he thought was best by opting to avoid a recall vote and resigning.

 The Ketchikan Daily News reported the recall effort addressed Shaw’s alleged treatment of a student representative who wanted to be heard regarding a board appointment.
-Shaw says the effort came when tensions involving Edwards were high, and he opted to avoid the recall by resigning.
+Shaw said the bar for certifying recall petitions is low.

 Most Read Local Stories